 CHILD FIND

 Every school district, along with other public agencies in the Commonwealth, must establish and implement procedures to identify, locate and evaluate all children who need special education programs and related services because of their disabilities (Chapter 14, Pennsylvania Regulations 14.121; Part 300 Federal Regulations 300.125).
 Furthermore, Federal Regulations under Individuals with Disability Education Act require child find from birth to 21 years of age.
 This notice is to help find these children, offer assistance to parents and describes the parents' right with regard to confidentiality of information that will be obtained during this process.

 ACADEMIC STANDARDS

 The Bloomsburg Area School District (BASD) has adopted the academic standards required for public school students in Pennsylvania.
 BASD's curriculum is developed from these standards.
 Every student must demonstrate satisfactory progress toward achieving proficiency in these standards.
 Students may meet this requirement by satisfactorily completing course work in an approved program of studies.
 A description of the academic standards can be found at www.pde.sas.org.

 The Pennsylvania Department of Education and the Bloomsburg Area School District have adopted the following academic standards:

-Reading, Writing, Speaking and Listening

-Mathematics

-Science and Technology and Engineering Education
+Reading, Writing, Speaking and Listening Mathematics Science and Technology and Engineering Education Family and Consumer Science Economics Geography

-Environment and Ecology

-Civics and Government

-Economics

-Geography

-History

-Arts and Humanities

-Health, Safety and Physical Education
+History Arts and Humanities Health, Safety and Physical Education Civics and Government Career Education and Work

-Family and Consumer Science

-World Languages
+Environment and Ecology World Languages

-Career Education and Work

-Keystone Exams
+KEYSTONE EXAMS

 The Keystone Exams are end-of-course assessments that help determine whether a student has mastered the state standards associated with a particular course.
 The content areas of algebra, biology, literature are tested in Pennsylvania.
 At the Bloomsburg Area High School, the following courses have accompanying Keystone Exams: Algebra I, Biology 9 Honors, Foundations of Biology II, English 10, and English 10 Honors.
 Though proficiency on the exams is not required for graduation, participation in these exams is required for federal accountability purposes unless a religious exception is filed.

 Parents and guardians may review the assessments prior to the testing window by making arrangements with the high school administration.
 If after reviewing the test, parents/guardians find the test to be in conflict with their religious beliefs and wish their child to be excused from the test, the parents/guardians must provide a written request that states the objection to the Superintendent of Schools.

-GRADUATION REQUIREMENTS
+GRADUATION REOUIREMENTS

+minimum of 27 credits, which must include the following:

-In order to graduate from the Bloomsburg Area High School and to participate in the commencement ceremony, a student must have accumulated a minimum of 27.25 credits, which must include the following:
+In order to graduate from the Bloomsburg Area High School and to participate in the commencement ceremony, a student must have accumulated a

-English .4.0 credits
+English 4.0 credits

-Mathematics .4.0 credits
+Mathematics 4.0 credits

-Science .4.0 credits
+Science 4.0 credits

-Social Studies .4.0 credits
+Social Studies.
+4.0 credits

-Arts and Humanities 1.0 credit
+Arts and Hum anities 1.0 credit

-Business Technology Computer Applications (0.5 credit, grade 9) Personal Finance (0.5 credit) 1.0 credit
+nology nal Finance (0.25 credit)

-Physical Education 2.0 credits
+Physical Educa ation 1.0 credits

+Health

-Health Health 9 (0.5 credit) Health 11/12 (0.5 credit) 1.0 credit
+Health 9 (0.5 credit)

+Driver Education 0.25 credit

-Driver Education Driver Education (grade 10) 0.25 credit
+Driver Education (grade 10)

-Electives .6.0 credits
+Electives

+TOTAL:

-TOTAL: 27.25 credits
+27 credits

-PROMOTION REQUIREMENTS
+PROMOTION REOUIREMENTS

-The minimum number of credits that must be earned for promotion from:
+that must be earned for promotion from:

-GRADE 9 TO GRADE 10...